osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 ***

 ## Creating a URDF file
 A [URDF](http://wiki.ros.org/urdf) file is a format to describe a robot including joints, sensors, inertial properties, and more.
-The file is used by gazebo, rviz, and many other ROS packages.
+The file is used by Gazebo, rviz, and many other ROS packages.
 Several example URDF files for representing a WAM-V are included in the VMRC packages.

 Let's copy an example locally as a starting point: